 Oversight of ONS

-The National Statistician, who is an executive member of the Statistics Authority, is also the Statistics Authority's Chief Executive and accountable to it for the operation of its executive office.
-He is also the Statistics Authority's principal adviser on professional statistical matters.
+The National Statistician, who is an executive member of the UK Statistics Authority, is also the Authority's Chief Executive and accountable to it for the operation of its executive office.
+They are also the Authority's principal adviser on professional statistical matters.

 For more information about ONS, the Statistics Authority's executive office, please see the related link, About ONS.